Ax8457/WriteUPs/Hackday2025_Qualifier/README.md

 # Hackday 2025 Qualifier Event

-Official WU for the challenges I made for Hackday 2025 qualifier CTF
+Official WUs for the challenges I made for Hackday 2025 qualifier CTF